ACBullen/restroPicker/README.md

  - Studied GraphQL and Websockets
  - Researched Yelp API and how to retrieve the data we need at different phases of the UX
  - Completed DB schema
+ - DB set up according to schema and models have started to be filled out

 ## Group Members